Stonelinks/Stoolbotics/docs/README.md

 <h1>Welcome to Stoolbotics!</h1>
-Luke Doyle and Scott Peck
+Luke Doyle

 #Introduction
 ##Welcome

-Hello and welcome to the Stoolbotics documentation!
+Hello and welcome to the Stoolbotics writeup!
 Stoolbotics is a general purpose robotic arm and kinematics simulator aimed at being a teaching tool for aspiring roboticists.
 The motivation for this project was simple: the linear algebra and mathematical concepts behind robotics is difficult for a beginner to understand without any visual context.
 This is especially true for people who are primarily visual learners.

 This tool will hopefully fill a gap in many higher education robotics classrooms.
 It was designed to be easy to use and compatible with other technologies (like MATLAB).
-The project itself was conceived halfway through the Fall 2011 semester at RPI by Lucas Doyle, and the implementation was carried out by Lucas Doyle and Scott Peck.
+The project itself was conceived and implemented halfway through the Fall 2011 semester at RPI by Lucas Doyle with help from Scott Peck.

 ##Features

 Stoolbotics has many features that make it attractive to the aspiring roboticst and the higer education robotics classrom.
 To name a few, Stoolbotics features:

-- Easy to use file format for specifying a robot arm
+- Low barrier to entry eith an easy to use file format for specifying a robot arm
 - Ability to visualize any robot that can be specified in such a file
 - Compute the forward kinematics of any robot
 - Animate and draw paths for arms